alex-lechner/CarND-BehavioralCloning-P3/README.md

 To capture good driving behavior, I first recorded three laps of driving in the right direction on track one using center lane driving.
 Here is an example image of center lane driving:

-![alt text][image2]
+![Car Center Driving][image7]

-I also recorded one lap of driving in the wrong direction on track one using center lane driving and one lap of driving on track two to make sure there is lots of augmented data.
+I also recorded one lap of driving in the wrong direction on track one and one lap of driving on track two to make sure there is lots of augmented data.

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to keep on the center of the lane.
-These images show what a recovery looks like starting from ... :
+These images show what a recovery looks like:

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]
+![Car Recovery][image2] ![Car Recovery][image3] ![Car Recovery][image4] ![Car Recovery][image5] ![Car Recovery][image5] ![Car Recovery][image6]

-For image preprocessing I converted the images from RGB to YUV color space to reduce the resolution on U and V but to keep Y at full resolution.
-This helps the CNN to train faster.
+For image preprocessing I resized the images from 320x160 pixel to 160x80 pixel in order to reduce image size and to make the network train faster.
+After that I cropped the images to 160x40 pixel so I only had the important parts of the images for my CNN and then I converted the images from RGB to YUV color space to reduce the resolution on U and V but to keep Y at full resolution.
+This helped the CNN to train faster.

+**Important note:** I also added this image preprocessing technique in drive.py (lines 83-92) before the images are fed to the prediction model.
+The resizing and cropping process is necessary because otherwise keras throws an error and would not execute.
+The conversion from RGB to YUV space is the most important part because if the model is trained in YUV color space but the prediction model receives RGB-images the car would not drive around one track safely and autonomously.

-To augment the data set I flipped images and angles.
-I also added a little correction of 0.3 on the steering angle of the left and right camera.
+Although I implemented data augmentation in my code (model.py 55-58) I didn't use it in my generator because the training process would have taken too long.
+For the left and right camera images I added a little correction of 0.3 on the steering angle.

-I had 20.370 images without augmentation and a sum of 40.740 images with data augmentation.
+In sum I had 30.702 images without augmentation to train my model.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

-I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 9 because on the 10th epoch the validation loss was increasing.
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+For training I used 10 epochs and a batch size of 64.
+Although 10 epochs may be too much and not necessary for my data set I implemented an early stopping callback that would stop the training process if the validation loss would not decrease after two consecutive epochs.